fazaulfath/Mobile_Price_Prediction/README.md

     - Evaluate the model's performance on the test set.

 3. **Web Application**:
-    - Access the web app at `http://localhost:5000` or if you just wanna take a look at the web app check it out [here](https://mobile-price-prediction-78by.onrender.com).
+    - Access the web app at `http://localhost:5000`.
     - Enter the mobile phone specifications in the form.
     - Get the predicted price for the mobile phone.